aiser-team/cabrnet/docs/manuals/cabrnet.md

 - `--dataset|-d </path/to/file.yml>` indicates how to [load and prepare the data for training](data.md).
 - `--training|-t </path/to/file.yml>` indicates the [training parameters of the model](training.md).
 - `--save-best|-b <metric> <min/max>` indicates how to determine the "best" model.
-- `--patience|-p <num_epochs>` indicates how many epochs without any progress are acceptable before the application ends the training process (early stop).
 - `--output-dir|-o <path/to/output/directory>` indicates where to store the model checkpoints during training.

 Note: If all configuration files are located in the same directory, it is possible to start the training using the